People are working remotely more than ever thanks to the proliferation of online productivity, communication tools, and of course, the pandemic.

 - How does the business want agents to represent the company and themselves?

-One key part of managing your remote call center team is building on customer feedback.
-By presenting callers with polls or surveys, either as soon as their interaction has ended or a few days later, you can gain invaluable information on how your agents are performing from a different perspective.
+One key part of managing your remote contact center team is building on customer feedback.
+By presenting customers with polls or surveys, either as soon as their interaction has ended or a few days later, you can gain invaluable information on how your agents are performing from a different perspective.

 7. Welcome Agent Feedback

-Just as customer feedback is essential to managing remote call center agents, so too is worker feedback.
+Just as customer feedback is essential to managing remote contact center agents, agent feedback is too.

 Give your employees the chance to discuss the aspects of their everyday work they like and dislike.
 Which parts of the process do they feel are slower or more complex than they should be?
 Would they like more training and interactions with you, or would they prefer to be more independent?